 I possess an iron-clad focus when I am writing; the focus is frightening even to me.
 The tension of maintaining that focus did indeed take a toll on me by November 2011, and the three years of composing THE DAWN ended none too soon for me.
 There are, however, in my memory vivid images and moments attached to, or rather imbedded in, the writing of certain passages.

 -- The description of The Exodus was written during the recovery of Dear Son from wisdom teeth extraction in early February 2009.
 Somehow the description of the flight of the French, like ants from an anthill, and the rotation of copious bags of frozen peas on the swollen cheeks of the patient are forever linked.

 -- During the month of June 2009, I wrote the draft of scenes involving the unforgettable song, “Parlez-Moi d’Amour.”
 I played the CD of Lucienne Boyer so many times that Dear Daughter must have felt that I was really putting myself through the ringer!
 Then I sang along with it!
 More heartache!

-The vocal range for that song is far too low for my voice, but I had to experience the sensations of that musical composition.
+The key of that song is too low for optimal use of my voice, but I had to experience the sensations of that musical composition.
 I also enjoyed singing Parisian French.
 But Dear Daughter would slowly shake her head: “So sad!
 So depressing!”